xiaozhengxu/warmup_project_2017/write_up.md

 We created classes for each of our behaviors.
 The _init_ functions initialized the defined the rosnode where the program would run, what inputs from the sensors of the robot it subscribed to (e.g. LaserScan, Odometry), where it would publish values from its functions to, and what property variables of our classes we want to initialize or have inputed as user arguments.
 Within the class we created functions that used the message data coming in from each of our subscribed inputs to publish messages to programs that we were using to debug the robot (e.g. rviz).
 They then include a run function that determines what messages are published to the robot to control its movement while it is running to complete its task.

 ####What if any challenges did you face along the way?
+It was difficult to find places outside of the CompRobo classroom with good enough signal strength to test code on the robot.
+The lack of open spaces we could use to move the robot around was frustrating.
+We ran into a lot of errors when running our programs.
+The laser scan wasn't always consistent which can be attributed to hardware but was also annoying.
+One of the most common and confusing was the "publishing to a closed topic" error which came form the VisualizationMarker topic.
+We had difficult maintaining simple, modular, readable code.
+The more we wrote, the harder it was to read; although, some of our later programs were more readable than our initial ones.

 ####What would you do to improve your project if you had more time?
 - We could learn SMACH and use it for finite state control.